 - unlicensed riders.

-Whether you’re new to bikes, you’ve been riding all your life, or you’re coming back to it after a while away, developing and honing your ‘sixth sense’ will help you stay safe and get more out of life on two wheels.
+Whether you’re new to bikes, you’ve been riding all your life, or you’re coming back to it after a while away, developing and tuning up your ride craft will help you stay safe and get more out of life on two wheels.

-Your sixth sense is that unique instinct all riders share that helps you read the road, the conditions, the potential hazards and stay focused and in control.
+Your Ride Craft is really just a combination of your head, your heart and your gut that helps you read the road, the conditions, the potential hazards and stay focused and in control.
 The more you hone and develop it, the better your chances are of surviving to ride another day.

 The Motorcycle Fatal Five